How to Make Money While Living Abroad

 If you want to start an expat business or get online gigs, it will take twice as long and cost twice as much as you think it will.
 You need to plan for that.

 Patience, determination, consistency and perseverance are required traits for entrepreneurship, regardless of where you start your business.
 It takes a lot of hard work to start, operate and market a new business.
-If you build it, no one will come unless you promote the hell out of it.
+If you build it, no one will come unless you promote it like crazy!

 There are lots of people selling digital nomad and work remotely snake oil.
 They will tell you what you want to hear and encourage you to do things at which you’re not likely to succeed.

-While doing some research for this video and blog, I found people recommending things like online poker, day trading and bitcoin investing.
-This isn’t earning an income abroad; this is gambling abroad.
+While doing some research for this article and the related video, I found people recommending things like online poker, day trading and bitcoin investing.
+These ideas don’t qualify as earning an income abroad; they’re just different ways of GAMBLING abroad.

-These charlatans tell people who can barely use the Internet that they can learn how to build websites or do search engine optimization.
+The charlatans who push these scams tell people who can barely use the Internet that they can learn how to build websites or do search engine optimization.
 And they’re happy to share their “secrets”…for a fee, of course.

-Please don’t give your money to these people or believe what they say.
+Please don’t give your money to these con artists or believe what they say.
 Much of their advice is absurd and will end up costing you more money than you’ll ever make.
+Some people have lost their entire life savings on these scams.

 Consider Multiple Streams of Income

-We have income from Amelia’s job, my web design clients and from our VLOG through Patreon.
+We have income from Amelia’s job, my web design clients, ad revenue on YouTube and our websites, and Patreon membership fees.

 Even if you have a stable day job back home, it’s always a good idea to have multiple streams of income in case one of them goes away unexpectedly.
-The same is true if you want to earn an income living abroad.
+The same is true if you want to work remotely and earn an income living abroad.

 Study the Local Language

 As I mentioned before, speaking the local language is critical if you want to find a job in your new country.
-However, it’s also important if you want to start a business, too.
+However, it’s also important if you want to start a business.

 In Ecuador, it’s pretty easy to function with just English, but your life will be much easier and your business more successful if you can speak at least a little Spanish.